 Kaye et al. v.
 Fogler Rubinoff LLP et al., 2019 ONSC 1289

-In granting the motion of the defendant law firm for a stay of the negligence action pending the disposition of the tax appeal, Josefo, M. stated (para.
-25):
+In granting the motion of the defendant law firm for a stay of the negligence action pending the disposition of the tax appeal, Josefo, M. stated (at paras.
+15, 25):

 [T]he ultimate decision of the Tax Court on the propriety of the method or structure for transferring shares recommended by the law firm and lawyer to the Estate will, in my view, very much influence if not be determinative of much if not all of this within negligence action.

 |Tax Topics - General Concepts - Negligence, Fiduciary Duty and Fault||negligence action stayed pending related TCC appeal||119|